Vectorredz/cs32-mp1/DETAILS.md

 Before inserting the newNode, it undergoes a series of checks to update the variables relating to the `size` and `width` of the `SkipList`\
 It updates the maxHeight by calling `_capHeight` given that inserting an element increases the `size: n`.\

-Before inserting, we must update the `width` of the rightmost node from **level 0** to the topmost.
+Before inserting, we must update the `cachedRightWidth` instead of the `width` since we are pushing to the right of `SkipList`.

 It will restart to **level 0**, and allocate memory for the newNode.
-Recall that at **level 0** it contains all of the elements hence when inserting you always add first at the **level 0** and the progress up.
+Recall that at **level 0** it contains all of the elements hence when inserting you always add first at the **level 0** and then progress up.
 After inserting newNode to the **level 0** it calls `_promoteLevel` to check whether the newly added node is applicable to increase level or not.
 After that it will also update the level recorder to track the height attained by the newNode.

 #### Helpers: `_pop_left_base(l) -> bool`